 Extreme cold, on the other hand, can cause parts of your TV to warp.
 This is particularly dangerous when the temperature in your storage unit rapidly changes.
 The best way to protect your TV from temperature and humidity is to rent a climate-controlled storage unit.

 Desiccant pouches (the little pouches filled with silica beads you often find in electronics packaging) will help protect against humidity by absorbing moisture in the air.
 These can be used as an extra measure of protection, but not as a substitute for climate control in areas where there’s high humidity.
 You can buy desiccant pouches at electronics stores.

 All your efforts of cleaning, packing and finding the right environment for your TV will be undone if you pack it improperly into your storage unit.
 Never store your TV in a way that puts any pressure on the screen, which almost always means that your TV should be stored upright, in the same position you keep it at home.
 Storing your TV screen-down is always a bad idea.
 Storing it with the screen facing up will work only if you make sure not to stack anything on top of it.

 Even when the TV is stored upright, you need to ensure there won’t be any pressure put on the screen itself.
 One good idea is to slide the TV between two of the largest, heaviest items in your storage unit.
 That way, there’s less of a chance you’ll accidentally crush the screen with a loose, errant box while shifting things around.
 Wide, flat surfaces like the backs of sofas, headboards and bookshelves work well, as do table tops with the legs removed.
-They won’t be facing the screen with any corners that can act as pressure points that may accidentally crack your screen.
-You’ll want to leave a few inches of space between your TV and other items in the unit.
+Or you can face the screen facing towards one of the walls of the storage unit.
+That way the facing the screen will not be facing any sharp corners or objects that could accidentally crack your screen.
+Leave a few inches of space between your TV and other items in the unit.